MartinDejmal/PrusaCupHeater/README.md

 ## Standalone operation configuration
 It is possible to enable simple heating control using Tasmota Rules.
-To do this, open Tasmota Console and enter following commands:
+To do this, open Tasmota Console and create two rules by entering following commands:
+  - `Rule1 ON Tele-DS18B20#Temperature<55 DO Power1 1 ENDON`
+  - `Rule2 ON Tele-DS18B20#Temperature>65 DO Power1 0 ENDON`
+- enable the rules using following commands:
   - `Rule1 1`
   - `Rule2 1`
+- if you have WS2812 add third rule to light it up when heating is active:
-- `Rule1 ON Tele-DS18B20#Temperature<55 DO Power1 1 ENDON`
-- `Rule2 ON Tele-DS18B20#Temperature>65 DO Power1 0 ENDON`
+  - `Rule3 ON Power1#State=1 DO LedPower 1 ENDON ON Power1#State=0 DO LedPower 0 ENDON`
+  - enable the rule: `Rule3 1`

 You can adjust target temperature and temperature hysteresis limits as per your requirements.
 This setup has target 60°C while allowing +/-5°C hysteresis.
 Note: berry scripting is not supported on ESP8266 devices.

 ## To do list
-- include WS2812b LED strip control
+✅ - include WS2812b LED strip control
-- add berry script for autonomous operation
+✅ - add berry script for autonomous operation
 - add touch sensor to control operation
 - add 128x32 OLED display with temperature and status reading
 - add cup presence detection